greenpeace/ecr_logbook/README.md

   for it will be replaced with the corresponding number on the dropdown box.
 <br/><br/>

-- **binary:** Indicates a switch input, default valus are "on" and "off".
+- **binary:** Indicates a switch input, default values are "yes" and "no".
-  Again, a pipe-delimited value can be entered to the Data column to change the values, like "yes|no".
+  Again, a pipe-delimited value can be entered to the Data column to change the values, like "on|off".
 <br/><br/>

 - **trinary:** A three-option checkbox for indicating L,M,H (Low, Medium, High) values mainly for vaguely readable level and temperature gauges.
-Does not yet utilize the Data column for alternative values.
+  To change default values, please enter a pipe-delimited value on the Data column, like "no|maybe|yes".

 The rest of the units are arbitrary, yet there is a hard-coded setting to make some of them more precise.
 Normally all the units have a precision of 0.1, but